ammar7018/Image-Enhancement/README.md

 # Image-Enhancement
- This program applies histogram equalization to the image whose path (typically, in the Input folder) is specified in the main function, and stores is in the Output folder.
-It uses MPI library to apply histogram qualization parallelly on multiple cores of your device and apply parallel programming concepts.
+This application applies histogram equalization to an image, whose path (usually in the Input folder) is provided in the main function, and saves the processed image to the Output folder.
+It uses the MPI library to perform histogram equalization in parallel across multiple device cores, leveraging parallel programming techniques to reduce runtime.